 How do inflation rates benefit borrowers?

 A basic rule of inflation is that the value of cash declines over time, and the saying goes that cash now is worth more than cash in the future.
-So, if you are a borrower, inflation increases let you pay lenders back with money worth less than when you originally borrowed it.
+So, if you are a borrower, an inflation increase will let you pay lenders back with money worth less than when you originally borrowed it.

 Should you take out a personal loan during an inflation increase?